Google Cloud integration

 The following actions are performed:

-Pushes the built image to the Container Registry.
+Pushes the built image to the Artifact Registry.

 Do not confuse the options section at the end of the file with the virtual machine configuration.
 Google Cloud uses a helper VM to build everything mentioned above.
 We use this YAML file to upgrade our container because the PROJECT_ID